gryphonmyers/weddell/README.md

 <a name="Weddell.Component"></a>

 ### *Weddell.Component*
 Class representing a Weddell component.
-A component encapsulates some combination of scripts, markup and/or styles into a instanceable custom tag.
+A component encapsulates some combination of scripts, markup and/or styles into an instantiable custom tag.

 **Kind**: static class of [<code>Weddell</code>](#Weddell)